WHAT IS GENITAL HERPES?

-It is also possible for a person to develop genital herpes after exposure to a cold sore on an infected person's lip during oral sex; in this case, genital herpes may be due to infection with HSV type 1.
+It is also possible for a person to develop genital herpes after exposure to a cold sore on an infected person's lip during oral sex; in this case, genital herpes is most likely due to infection with HSV type 1.
 Transmission from person to person can occur even if there are no visible ulcers

 When am I most likely to spread the virus? — The risk of spreading the infection is much greater when a person has signs or symptoms of active infection.
 But it is still possible to spread the infection even when no ulcers are present.

 One study examined rates of genital herpes transmission in heterosexual couples when only one partner was initially infected .
 Over one year, the virus was transmitted to the other partner in 10 percent of couples.
 In 70 percent of cases, infection occurred at a time when there were no symptoms.

 Use of condoms and suppressive antiviral medication can decrease the risk of spreading the infection to partners who are not infected.
 (See 'Suppressive therapy' below.).